jtmoon79/super-speedy-syslog-searcher/README.md

 ### Run `s4`

-For example, print all the syslog lines in syslog files under `/var/log/`
+For example, print all the log messages in syslog files under `/var/log/`

 ```lang-text
 s4 /var/log